Pecans Included in USDA’s Coronavirus Food Assistance Program

 Pecans are included among the list of specialty crops eligible for direct payments.
 Growers can begin applying on May 26.

-Additionally, farmers and ranchers can also receive support through the USDA’s Farmers to Families Food Box program, through which the USDA partners with regional and local distributors to purchase $3 billion in fresh produce, dairy, and meat, and deliver boxes to Americans in need.
+Farmers and ranchers can also receive support through the USDA’s Farmers to Families Food Box program, through which the USDA partners with regional and local distributors to purchase $3 billion in fresh produce, dairy, and meat, and deliver boxes to Americans in need.

 USDA Farm Service Agency will begin accepting applications on May 26 from agricultural producers who have suffered losses.